 Hard-boiled eggs are one of the best high-protein ingredients to add to your salad.
 One egg has only 77 calories but contains 6 grams of protein and 15 vitamins.
 Since eggs are rich in nutrients and high in protein, they’re also very filling.
 Studies have shown that foods high in protein, like eggs, tend to increase the feeling of fullness and reduce appetite.
 Another study found that consuming high-protein foods can reduce weight and increase satiety levels and energy expenditure.

-Avocados are one the trendiest salad ingredients as of late.
+Avocados are one of the trendiest salad ingredients lately.
 For a good reason, too, since it’s such a versatile food item.
 They contain nutritious ingredients like potassium, fibre, vitamin C, folate, vitamin K, and monounsaturated fats.
 These nutrients can promote healthy ageing as well as improve your heart health.
-In addition, a recent research study linked the long-term consumption of avocados with lower weight gain and a reduced risk of obesity.
+In addition, recent research linked the long-term consumption of avocados with lower weight gain and a reduced risk of obesity.

 Olives are full of nutrients and flavour.
 They also have healthy unsaturated fats.
 A study linked monounsaturated fats with weight loss, lower BMI, waist circumference and fat mass.
 Olives are also known for their low-calorie density.
-Studies have shown that foods with a low-calorie density help you feel full for longer, thereby helping you lose weight.
+Research has shown that foods with a low-calorie density help you feel full for longer, thereby helping you lose weight.

-Soft cheeses such as feta, goat, ricotta, mozzarella and the likes are great salad ingredients.
+Soft cheeses such as feta, goat, ricotta, and mozzarella are great salad ingredients.
 They are chock full of protein, calcium, and other great nutrients.
 Not only that, but they’re also delicious and give your salad a softer, creamier texture.
-Also, if you are lactose-intolerant, you can try using goat cheese or feta cheese.
+If you are lactose-intolerant, you can try using goat cheese or feta cheese.
 Feta cheese is rich in a fatty acid called conjugated linoleic acid, which can help reduce your body fat.

 For weight loss, the most recommended salad dressing is a simple, light oil and vinegar dressing.
 This dressing is low in calories and contains monounsaturated fats that help reduce weight.
 They also lower “bad” cholesterol and increase your “good” cholesterol.
-Studies have also shown that they may help prevent blood sugar spikes.
+They may help prevent blood sugar spikes.